OpenDGPS/simulacore/README.md

 result for GPU core #139 (Linux ELF format):	2a
 result for GPU core #140 (Linux ELF format):	2a
 ```
-This means cores from number 97 to 99 interpreted the executable from the MachO file ("simple") and got the correct result 0x2a (42).
+This means cores from number 97 to 99 interpreted the executable from the Mach-O file ("simple") and got the correct result 0x2a (42).
 The cores number 136 to 140 interpreted the executable from "simple-linux-elf" as Linux Elf format and interpreted it correct to the result 0x2a (42).

 The interpreter itself is located on the simulacore_kernel.cu.
 The function simulacore_gpu gets a pointer of the device memory for architecture configuration, executable memory and result array.